Senteur System

 Fallen petals, bouquets, flowers in a vase: a florist’s, a summer garden or a still life: white, green and velvety.
 Fresh, sweet and essentially feminine.

-Fresh aromatic notes, suggestive of herbs, mosses, bracken and ferns - softer and warmer than GREENS with a typical use of lavender, thyme, sage and rosemary.
+Fresh aromatic notes, suggestive of herbs, mosses, bracken and ferns - softer and warmer than Green scents with a typical use of lavender, thyme, sage and rosemary.

 Fragrances enriched with notes of soft sweet fleshy fruits such as peach, apricot and plum.
 A sense of sensuality, opulence and indulgence.
 A golden amplitude!

 Gourmand perfumes comprise an especially sensual fragrance family which celebrates the close link between smell and taste.
-Gourmands are all about the pleasures of the table, and especially those foods which are sweet, creamy, candied, crystallised, unctuous, buttered or iced.
+Gourmands are all about the sweet pleasures of the table.

 Think of all the colour green suggests to you: fresh, sometimes sharp scents dominated by leafy, grassy, arboreal crisp accords.
 Brisk, energising, natural and clean.

-Perfumes inspired by the Western view of the gorgeous East.
-Dramatic accords of amber, vanilla, incense, spices and tonka with florid floral accords to match.
+When you think Orientals, think dramatic accords of amber, vanilla, incense, spices and tonka with indulgent sumptuous floral accords to match.

 Caron’s Tabac Blond (1919) introduced a century of scents based on accords of tobacco.
 Acrid, smoky, honeyed, green or damp.
 Intriguingly aromatic; still mildly controversial.